DaoCloud/DaoCloud-docs/docs/en/docs/skoala/intro/advantages.md

 - Easy Transition

     Microservice Engline can manage both traditional and cloud native microservices.
-You can integrate traditional registries (Zookeeper, Eureka, Nacos, Consul) and cloud native registries (Kubernetes, Service Mesh) into DME.
+You can integrate traditional registries (Zookeeper, Eureka, Nacos, Consul) and cloud native registries (Kubernetes, Service Mesh) into Microservice Engine.
 You can also create a Nacos registry in Microservice Engline and enable Mesh plugin to change traditional microservices to cloud native ones, no need to change service codes.

 - Open and Compatible